learn-co-curriculum/merge-sort/README.md

 ## Learning Goals

-- Define the bubble sort algorithm and its advantages/disadvantages
+- Define the merge sort algorithm and its advantages/disadvantages
-- Implement the bubble sort algorithm
+- Implement the merge sort algorithm

 ## Introduction